-A relief exhibited at the National Archaelogical Museum in Athens, Greece, shows an ancient Greek youth practicing by balancing a football on his thigh in front of a small boy.
+A relief exhibited at the National Archaeological Museum in Athens, Greece shows an ancient Greek youth practicing by balancing a football on his thigh in front of a small boy.
+This means that football, albeit in a primitive form, is at least 2,400 years old and very likely has its origins in ancient Greece.

 Looking at this lovely ancient artifact today, one can say that the man seems to be showing his son how to control the ball like an ancient Greek Lionel Messi.